 Info about Yellowstone National Park

-Annual Visitors: 4.0 million+
+Annual Visitors: 4.7 million+

 Established: 1872 as a National Park

-Entrance Fee: $35 per vehicle; $70 annual pass (or $80 for America the Beautiful Pass – I highly recommend this option if you plan on visiting 3 national parks during the year.
+Entrance Fee: $35 per vehicle; $70 annual pass (or $80 for America the Beautiful Pass – I highly recommend this option if you plan on visiting 3+ national parks during the year.
 Pays for itself!)

-Cell Service: Just a general heads up, cell service is practically non-existent when inside the park so be sure to download your Yellowstone National Park map before entering the park or get a paper one from the Ranger at the entrance!
+Cell Service: Just a general heads up, cell service is practically non-existent when inside the park, so be sure to download your Yellowstone National Park map before entering the park or get a paper one from the Ranger at the entrance!
 Also, note geyser eruption prediction times so you have a general idea of when to visit Old Faithful and the others.

 Where to stay near Yellowstone National Park

 No matter if you want to stay in or outside of the park, finding the perfect lodging is easy!
 For a more detailed page on what Yellowstone National Park has to offer for staying inside the park, check out this page!
-It is very useful especially because it has the most up-to-date COVID information!
+It is very useful, especially because it has the most up-to-date information!

-But if you are wanting to travel in the off-season or if you want to save some $$ and stay outside of the park, one of the first things you need to determine is what exactly you want to see in Yellowstone and choose your entrance accordingly.
+But if you want to travel in the off-season or if you want to save some $$ and stay outside of the park, one of the first things you need to determine is what exactly you want to see in Yellowstone and choose your entrance accordingly.
 The park is so large that driving around it can take hours, especially if there is heavy summer traffic!

-The South entrance is great if you want a quickish drive to Old Faithful geyser.
+The South entrance is great if you want a quick-ish drive to Old Faithful geyser.
 It is also the best entrance to use if you are flying and staying in Jackson Hole, Wyoming, and plan on spending a few days exploring the famous mountain town!
 If you have plans to visit both Grand Teton National Park and Yellowstone National Park in one trek, I would highly recommend this entrance!

 Be sure to check out my Grand Teton National Park post if you decide to go this route.

-• If you are looking to get the first view of the expansive Yellowstone Lake against snow-capped mountains, the East entrance is the best place to do this!
+- If you are looking to get the first view of the expansive Yellowstone Lake against snow-capped mountains, the East entrance is the best place to do this!
 But you should note that the closest town is Cody, Wyoming, a whopping 53 miles away from the entrance.
 But if the drive doesn’t scare you, Cody, Wyoming has lots of rich history and tons of summer activities like rodeos!

 Click here if you want to save $65 off your first stay with Airbnb!